Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 fig
 ```

 Great, now we have all the plots in same figure!
-However, we can see that there are some problems with our *x*-axis labels and a few missing items we can add.
+However, we can see that there are some problems with our *x*-axis labels and a few other missing plot items we should add.
 Let's do that below.

 ```python
 # Create the new figure and subplots